-FluentU takes real-world videos like music videos, movies, commercials, news, and inspiring talks and turns them into Spanish learning experiences.
 Other sites use scripted content.
 FluentU uses a natural approach that helps you ease into the Spanish language and culture over time.
 You’ll learn Spanish as it’s actually spoken by real people.

-FluentU has a wide variety of videos—topics like soccer, TV shows, business, movies and even magical realism, as you can see here:
+FluentU has a wide variety of videos, as you can see here:

 FluentU brings native videos within reach with interactive transcripts.
 You can tap on any word to look it up instantly.
 Every definition has examples that have been written to help you understand how the word is used.
 If you see an interesting word you don’t know, you can add it to a vocab list.

-Learn all the vocabulary in any video with FluentU’s Learn Mode.
+Learn all the vocabulary in any video with FluentU’s robust learning engine.
 Swipe left or right to see more examples of the word you’re on.

-The best part is that FluentU keeps track of the vocabulary that you’re learning, and it recommends you examples and videos based on the words you’ve already learned.
-Every learner has a truly personalized experience, even if they’re learning the same video.
+The best part is that FluentU keeps track of the vocabulary that you’re learning, and gives you extra practice with difficult words.
+It'll even remind you when it’s time to review what you’ve learned.
+Every learner has a truly personalized experience, even if they’re learning with the same video.

-Start using FluentU on the website with your computer or tablet or, better yet, download the App from iTunes or the Google Play store and bring FluentU’s innovative language-learning experience to your iOS and Android device.
+Start using the FluentU website on your computer or tablet or, better yet, download the FluentU app from the iTunes or Google Play store.
+Click here to take advantage of our current sale!
+(Expires at the end of this month.)